-We collated our snapshot data on 5th April 2020 and from that, excluded non-relevant employees (those not receiving full-pay/those not employed by the us on the snapshot date).
+We collated our snapshot data on 5th April 2021 and from that, excluded non-relevant employees (those not receiving full-pay/those not employed by us on the snapshot date).
 This left us with an included workforce demographic for Hourly Rate as follows:

-CANON EUROPE DEMOGRAPHIC - APRIL 2020
+CANON EUROPE DEMOGRAPHIC - APRIL 2021

-Canon Europe has an employee population that is represented by 65% male, 35% female.
+Canon Europe has an employee population that is represented by 63% male, 37% female.

+This shows a slight improvement of 2% when compared to 2020.
 Whilst the diversity of our workforce is a key asset of Canon Europe, this report provides further insights that help us to focus on key actions enabling us to make improvements to achieve a more balanced workforce at all levels of our business for the future, which in turn would enable us to address the pay gap.